History of American newspapers: Partisan newspapers

 Newspapers became a form of public property after 1800.
-Americans believed that as republican citizens they had a right to the information contained in newspapers without paying anything.
-To gain access readers subverted the subscription system by refusing to pay, borrowing, or stealing.
+Americans believed that, as republican citizens, they had a right to access the newspaper's information without paying.
+To gain access, readers subverted the subscription system by refusing to pay, borrowing, or stealing.
 Editors, however, tolerated these tactics because they wanted longer subscription lists.
-First, the more people read the newspaper, more attractive it would be to advertisers, who would purchase more ads and pay higher rates.
+First, the more people read the newspaper, the more attractive it would be to advertisers, who would purchase more ads and pay higher rates.
 A second advantage was that greater depth of coverage translated into political influence for partisan newspapers.
-Newspapers also became part of the public sphere when they became freely available at reading rooms, barbershops, taverns, hotels and coffeehouses.
+Newspapers also became part of the public sphere when they became freely available at reading rooms, barbershops, taverns, hotels, and coffeehouses.

 The editor, usually reflecting the sentiment of a group or a faction, began to emerge as a distinct power.
 He closely followed the drift of events and expressed vigorous opinions.
 But as yet the principal discussions were contributed not by the editors but by "the master minds of the country."
-The growing importance of the newspaper was shown in the discussions preceding the Federal Convention, and notably in the countrywide debate on the adoption of the Constitution, in which the newspaper largely displaced the pamphlet.
+The growing importance of the newspaper was shown in the discussions preceding the Federal Convention, and notably in the countrywide debate over the adoption of the Constitution, in which the newspaper largely displaced the pamphlet.
 When Alexander Hamilton, James Madison, and John Jay united to produce the Federalist Essays, they chose to publish them in The Independent Journal and The Daily Advertiser, from which they were copied by practically every paper in America long before they were made into a book.

-When the first Congress assembled March 4, 1789, the administration felt the need of a paper, and, under the influence of Hamilton, John Fenno issued at New York, April 15, the first number of The Gazette of the United States, the earliest of a series of administration organs.
+When the first Congress assembled on March 4, 1789, the administration felt the need for a paper, and, under the influence of Hamilton, John Fenno issued at New York, April 15, the first number of The Gazette of the United States, the earliest of a series of administration organs.
 The editorship of the Gazette later fell to Joseph Dennie, who had previously made a success of The Farmer's Weekly Museum and would later found The Port Folio, two of the most successful newspapers of the era.
-The seat of government became the journalistic center of the country, and as long as party politics remained the staple news interest the administration organs and their opponents were the chief sources of news for the papers of the country.
+The seat of government became the journalistic center of the country, and as long as party politics remained the staple news interest, the administration organs and their opponents were the chief sources of news for the country's papers.